aarontran/snr-filaments/notes-mtgs/mtg-140709-bjw-figures-collab.md

 * Remove "capped-FWHM" lines (done)
 * we can put the plots on a website instead, doesn't have to be a PDF doc.
   Something for collaborators only, or what have you.  nbviewer looks okay.
+  Google Pages is what they've used before?
+Pretty simple.
 * For spectra -- plot both rims + downstream areas with absorbed power law fits alone, no Gaussian lines.
 Want to show that fits are worse for downstream region without fitting for thermal lines. (done)